andreasabel/meeting-logic-and-types-2018/README.md

 We meet at Nils Ericsson Terminalen before 09:00; everyone will have to buy a bus ticket.
 Do not be alarmed that Google Maps does not see this connection: after Aröd (10:16), the same bus continues as a new tour; this is not seen by Google Maps, but you can check the connection in [Västtrafik Reseplaneraren](https://www.vasttrafik.se/reseplanering/reseplaneraren/).

+Division members can have the their bus ticket reimbursed by the division via Primula.
+The fakultetsmedel "Project I/K-baerere" number for GU is 2078341 and for Chalmers is 3740334.

 The return journey is via a chartered bus; tickets are unnecessary.

 ## Schedule (preliminary)